Funding4HomeCare

 A merchant cash advance works a bit differently.
 Instead of selling invoices, you receive a lump sum of cash based on your agency’s overall revenue.
 You pay it back with a small percentage of your future earnings.
 Many agencies find this option simpler because it isn’t tied to individual invoices and the repayment process is automatic.

-Why Your Agency Needs Funding Built for Home Care
+Why Generic Funding Doesn’t Work for Home Care

 Choosing a funding partner that specializes in the home care industry can make all the difference.
 A specialized funder understands the unique challenges you face, from the long waits for Medicaid and Medicare payments to the inconsistencies of private pay cycles.
 They know your revenue is dependable, even if it’s slow to arrive.
 This industry knowledge means they can create funding solutions that fit your specific cash flow needs.
 By working with an expert, you can get funding more easily, reduce financial stress, and focus on what you do best: providing excellent care to your clients.